flatland-association/flatland-rl/CONTRIBUTING.rst

 ---------

 A reminder for the maintainers on how to deploy.
-Make sure all your changes are committed (including an entry in HISTORY.rst).
+Make sure all your changes are committed .
 Then run::

 $ bumpversion patch # possible: major / minor / patch
 $ git push
 $ git push --tags

-Travis will then deploy to PyPI if tests pass.
+TODO: Travis will then deploy to PyPI if tests pass.
 (To be configured properly by Mohanty)